adriangb/scikeras/docs/source/notebooks/DataTransformers.md

     print(clf.my_param_)  # foobarbaz
 ```

-## 1. Multiple Outputs
+## 3. Multiple outputs

-Keras makes it striaghtforward to define models with multiple outputs, that is a Model with multiple sets of fully-connected heads at the end of the network.
+Keras makes it straight forward to define models with multiple outputs, that is a Model with multiple sets of fully-connected heads at the end of the network.
 This functionality is only available in the Functional Model and subclassed Model definition modes, and is not available when using Sequential.

 In practice, the main thing about Keras models with multiple outputs that you need to know as a SciKeras user is that Keras expects `X` or `y` to be a list of arrays/tensors, with one array/tensor for each input/output.

 Note that "multiple outputs" in Keras has a slightly different meaning than "multiple outputs" in sklearn.
 Many tasks that would be considered "multiple output" tasks in sklearn can be mapped to a single "output" in Keras with multiple units.
 This notebook specifically focuses on the cases that require multiple distinct Keras outputs.

-### 1.1 Define Keras Model
+### 3.1 Define Keras Model

 Here we define a simple perceptron that has two outputs, corresponding to one binary classification taks and one multiclass classification task.
 For example, one output might be "image has car" (binary) and the other might be "color of car in image" (multiclass).